|For the first post of How I Fail I’m profiling Eva Lantsoght, who inspired me to do this series with the “How I Work” series on her blog.|

 I learned about it when I applied for universities in the United States for my second Master’s and for scholarships.
 That was the first time I became aware of the small chance of me getting funding, and getting into a university.
 It didn’t influence my subsequent career decision though – I guess the research virus had already taken a good grip of my body by then.

 6. Do you think there is such a thing as a “fair” amount of rejection?
-Do you think you have been rejected more/the same/less than others in your field?
-What factors (strengths/weaknesses, circumstances of your job, prestige of lab/university…) do you think influence this?
+Do you think you have been rejected more or less than others in your field?
+What factors do you think influence this?

 In my field, the rejection rate for journal articles is about 66%, and for graduate school applications, the number sits between 66% – 85%.
 I’m not sure if 66% is a fair number, but that’s what I have as a reference.
 I’ve been rejected less than the average for my journal papers – just calculated it as 23%.
 Part of it must have been a stroke of luck with the reviewers, and part of it is that I’ve worked very hard on my writing over the past few years.

 One important element for this relative success, I think, is that we have been doing unique experimental research in Delft over the past few years, and that it is “attractive” work to publish.
 I’ve noticed that it is harder to publish about my new research topic (field testing), as the majority of the reviewers need to be convinced that what we are doing is not “standard industry practice”.
 Similarly, it has been more difficult for me to publish from smaller research projects that I carry out at USFQ; the results simply are not that spectacular and we lack resources to bring experimental support to desk research or theoretical studies.

 7. Can you share some examples of failures which hurt the most, and why that was?